GmodAdminSuite/OpenPermissions/README.md

 OpenPermissions is an open-source library and utility for smoothly, efficiently and easily managing permissions in your GLua addons.

+## GmodAdminSuite

+DO NOT install this if you have GmodAdminSuite installed to your server -- OpenPermissions should already be installed.

 ## Installation

 Simply download from GitHub and install into your addons folder like usual.